Battle of Amba Aradam: Prelude

 From 20 to 24 January, the First Battle of Tembien was fought.
 The outcome of this battle was inconclusive, but the threat Ras Kassa posed to the I Army Corps and III Army Corps was neutralized.

 On 9 February, Marshal Badoglio held a press conference at his headquarters and announced that the mighty obstacle that blocked the road to Addis Ababa was about to be liquidated.
-Badoglio was talking of course about Ras Mulugeta and his army dug in atop Amba Aradam.
+Badoglio was referring to Ras Mulugeta and his army dug in atop Amba Aradam.
 The mountain was of two parts.
 There was a jagged ridge known to the Italians as "The Herringbone" and, on the extreme right, a flat-topped peak called "The Priest's Hat."
 The land around the base of the mountain was known as the Enderta.
 An article in a then-current issue of Time magazine indicated that the correspondents on the Italian side were provided with a high-powered telescope to watch the progress of the battle.

-While their forces were roughly equal, Badoglio held an overwhelming material advantage over Mulugeta.
+While their forces were roughly equal in number, Badoglio held an overwhelming material advantage over Mulugeta.
 The Italians attacking Amba Aradam had more than 5,000 machine guns, 280 pieces of artillery, and 170 airplanes.
 By contrast, the Ethiopians had about 400 machine guns, 18 old field pieces of medium calibre, a small number of anti-aircraft guns, and no planes.
-Mulugeta's one advantage was the steep slopes of Amba Arada.
+Mulugeta's one advantage was the steep slopes of Amba Aradam.